Literature search & administration

 |Details||Bibliographical data (publisher, ISSN etc.) Where is the journal located?
 Which publication years are available?|

 Students and staff have access to all online resources on CAMPUS 02.
-Outside CAMPUS 02, an EZProxy connection must be used to access most of the online resources.
+Outside CAMPUS 02, an EZProxy or Shibboleth connection must be used to access most of the online resources.

 The online resource tab displays immediately accessible online content such as tables of contents, full-texts or reviews.